 The Export CSV option can now be used in the Model Grid (spreadsheet), creating an export filter if necessary.
 You will have to select listed points first turning the listed points from a turquoise background colour to red, as shown here, then use the Export option.

 Exporting Listed Points from the Model Grid

 Note an alternative solution to finding 50m spacing points is to use the Lines-->More-->Replace option.
 This replaces the original points in a line feature with points at the new spacing.

 Summary of Case Study 3

-Quite a few options were introduced here showing the flexibility of n4ce to be a complete “Geomatics Software Tool Box”!
+Quite a few powerful tools were introduced here showing the flexibility of n4ce in its role as a “Geomatics Software Tool Box”!

 We started by introducing you to the 4Site Sonar data capture product used in hydrographic surveys.
-Data from this package was then processed into a model and a clearance channel was designed allowing boats to enter and leave their moorings with a clear freeboard.
+Data from this package was then processed into a model in n4ce and a clearance channel was designed allowing boats to enter and leave their moorings with a clear freeboard.
 The position of buoys markers at 50m spacing was also established.
 The Sonar Boat could be directed to these positions - in real-time.